-One of the most powerful features of GA4 is the free BigQuery export — yet over 70% of properties we audit don't have it turned on.
+One of the most powerful features of GA4 is the free BigQuery export — yet a significant share of properties we audit don't have it turned on.
 If you're still relying solely on the GA4 UI for analysis, you're leaving your most valuable data on the table.
 BigQuery export gives you access to the raw, unsampled, event-level data that powers everything from advanced attribution modeling to machine learning predictions.

 This step-by-step guide covers everything you need to know about setting up, configuring, and using GA4 BigQuery export in 2025, including realistic cost estimates, essential starter queries, and common pitfalls to avoid.